Book Review — Nightingales: The Extraordinary Upbringing and Curious Life of Miss Florence Nightingale

 Nightingales: The Extraordinary Upbringing and Curious Life of Miss Florence Nightingale: by Gillian Gill, Ballantine Books, published by The Random House Publishing Group, 2004.
 535 pages: text, illustrations, footnotes and index.

 I love the little serendipitous events that occasionally happen in life.
 Nightingales is such an event for me.
 My local public library does fundraising with used books that have been donated to the library for this purpose.
 A couple of months ago I made one of my routine visits and happened to see this hardcover book on their shelf for $3.00.
 I don't believe the original owner of the book had ever read it.
 Possibly had never opened it.
-As a retired nurse, I could not leave it on the shelf and it's now been opened, and read.
+As a nurse, I could not leave it on the shelf and it's now been opened, and read.

 I recently saw the movie Downton Abbey, The Grand Finale.
-I had watched every PBS episode of each season and loved it.
+I watched every PBS episode of each season and loved it.
 After reading Nightingales, the lives of the Downton Abbey characters came more alive to me.
 I'll explain.
 But Downton Abbey has nothing to do with why Gillian Gill's book is important.

 Nightingales is not just a biography of Florence Nightingale—many of those have been written—but while Florence is at the center of Gill's book, she writes with the understanding that one cannot know Florence Nightingale without knowing her family.
 Gill begins with the lives of Florence Nightingale's parents—of the Smith and Shore families—and how the start of their lives took shape in the world of their time.
 Frances Smith was born in 1788 and William Edward Shore in 1794.
 To give some literary context to this, Jane Austen, arguably England's most famous author ever, was born in 1775.
 Her first novel, Sense and Sensibility, was published in 1811.

 Frances Smith had ten siblings and William Shore had two, a sister and a brother.
 Frances was called Fanny and was the fifth child and her upbringing seems to have been wild and free.
-William's, by contrast, seems to have had a more sedate and intellectual upbringing starting with his childhood education all the way up to being a Cambridge man.
-This foundation would carried him through life.
+William, by contrast, seems to have had a more sedate and intellectual upbringing starting with his childhood education all the way up to being a Cambridge man.
+This foundation would carry him through life.
 Frances came from the midlands of England and William from Yorkshire and both from wealth that was earned from England's Industrial Revolution.
 Both families were from separatist religions collectively called the Dissenters.
 The religious values of the Dissenters would be at the heart of Florence's and her older sister, Parthenope's, upbringing.
 Understanding this religious group, the Dissenters, requires separate reading that is interesting on its own.
 What was more surprising to me was that those in non-conformist religious groups could become so wealthy.
 But the relationship to wealth was tied to the Industrial Revolution.
 It's a far cry from Henry the VIII's time.

 William Edward Shore, in 1815, takes the surname of his great-uncle Peter Nightingale after he inherits his uncle's estate.
-This inheritance was not free and clear, but had an entailment written into the inheritance stipulating that after William Edward's death, the estate must then be inherited be a male relative.
+This inheritance was not free and clear, but had an entailment written into the inheritance stipulating that upon William Edward's death, the estate must then be inherited by a male relative.
 This is how Florence came to be a Nightingale—the name to which her family and personal glory is so richly associated.
 Throughout her book, Gill refers to Florence's father as WEN for William Edward Nightingale.
 Of note, Jane Austen, born 45 years earlier than Florence Nightingale, writes an entailment dilemma into her masterpiece, Pride and Prejudice, written when the author was 20 or 21 years old and published in 1813, seven years before Florence Nightingale's birth.
 Unless one of the five Bennett girls marries into money the Bennett family are at risk of losing their house when their elderly father dies.

-Fanny becomes pregnant again, and the Nightingale's move to Florence where their second child, another daughter, is born on May 12, 1820 and is named for the city of Florence.
+Fanny became pregnant again, and the Nightingale's move to Florence where their second child, another daughter, is born on May 12, 1820 and is named for the city of Florence.
 Fortunately, Florence is a robust and healthy infant.
 But Fanny became ill following Florence's birth.
 A wet nurse was hired and signed a three year contract to be Florence's wet nurse.
 Fanny was discouraged from having more children.
 The Nightingales could not continue to try for a son and so the problem of the entailment on WEN's inheritance would continue to be a cloud over their wealth.
 This would ultimately be resolved in a complicated way when WEN's sister, Florence's Aunt Mai, gives birth to a son.
-Early death of children, even wealthy and upper middle-class children, was common and Florence took on the role of caring for her young nephew as if the child's life and their lives depended on it—which they did.
+Early death of children, even wealthy and upper middle-class children, was common and Florence took on the role of caring for her young nephew as if the child's life and their own lives depended upon it—which they did.

 I write all of the above as an introduction to the early 19th century and what we can imagine things may have been like.
 So much detail cannot command the rest of the review, but my intention is to pull the reader in.
 Interestingly, another prominent individual would be born just before the Nightingale children; Victoria, later Queen Victoria, was born May 24, 1819 and she took up her reign in 1837.
-The Victorian period would influence heavily the values of the British people and place enormous, often unrealistic, constraints on girls, young women and, finally, on married women and all women.
+The Victorian period would influence heavily the values of the British people, and place enormous, often unrealistic, constraints on girls, young women and, finally, on married and all women.
 As Dissenters, Parthenope's and Florence's parents were more liberal and enlightened than most and the girls had a relatively free and happy childhood.
 Fanny and WEN also believed that their girls, and girls in general, should be educated—something that definitely went against the Victorian value system.

 Just under the first two-thirds of the book centers around the upbringing of Parthenope and Florence, how close they were as sisters and, yet, how different they were in personality.
 Both girls had significant challenges, but they both thrived with full lives.
 Throughout this time it is becoming more and more evident that Florence is an extraordinarily bright child.
 Following an unfortunate period under the tutelage of an inexperienced governess, and Fanny's flawed directions to guide the governess, WEN understands that Florence should be educated well beyond what was common for girls at the time and he takes over the education of his daughter.
 Florence thrives under his extensive teaching and there is no looking back.